 For more information on finding your way to the Kimberley, click here.

 I have had a love affair with the East Kimberley for thirty years.
 It is a joy and a privilege for me to take guests to Digger’s Rest Station and its spectacular surrounds.
 My time in the region has included operating and guiding horse treks and bush walks, catching and farming crocodiles, being the camp cook, working cattle and more recently farming cattle in partnership.

 For more on Andrew's background, click the button below.

 Assoc.Dip.
 App.Sci.
 (Ag Protection); Cert IV Fine Arts.

 I was always going to end up in this part of our wonderful country.
 My parents were lovers of nature and of Aboriginal culture.
 They would take the family on epic missions through the Blue Mountains in search of rock art and butterflies.
 Later I worked in insect and wool research before realising travel, music and art were itches I had to scratch!

 I'm drawn back to this remarkable station in the Kimberley each year because of a great sense of community there and to marvel at the landscape.
-I was a horse trekking guide at the station over eight seasons and I love showing people around the area.
-I'm also a songwriter, birdwatcher, amateur photographer, writer and occasional artist!
+I was a horse trekking guide at the station over nine seasons and I love showing people around the area.
+I'm also a songwriter, birdwatcher, amateur photographer, writer and artist!

 A great experience.
 Wonderful country and wonderful people.